 - Childcare expenses

-Examples of how awards can’t be used:
+Examples of how awards cannot be used:

 - Transportation expenses (e.g. gas);